-This refreshing lemon-mint salad dressing is delicious.
+This refreshing lemon mint salad dressing is delicious and a very easy recipe to make.
 Great for a hot summer salad meal.

 Olive oil was referred to as “Liquid Gold” by the famous Greek poet Homer.
 If you are what you eat, what would happen if you consumed “Liquid Gold” daily?
 Extra-virgin olive oil (cold-pressed) is the best fat to use as a salad dressing.
 Do not use it for cooking.
 It has a low smoke point and heat makes it susceptible to oxidative damage.
 Olive oil has so many health benefits I include a little every day when I eat my salad.
 It is the main ingredient in this Lemon-Mint Salad Dressing.